zipswich/Cross-platform-String-Resource-Utility/README.md

 		values-ru
 			strings.xml
 		...
-IMPORTANT: each strings.xml must have its Build Action set to "Embedded resource".
+*IMPORTANT: each strings.xml must have its Build Action set to "Embedded resource".*
 Folder res can be placed anywhere in a project.
 The res folder of an Android project can be used in a X-platform project by creating a linked folder, so you do not need to copy files:
 	Mklink /J C:\MyXPlatformApp\Asset\res C:\MyAndroidApp\app\src\main\res

 A library project referenced by other apps can have the res folder too, so many shared strings can be placd in a library.

-Folder "values" has the default string values that are used if values cannot be found for other language folders (e.g. values-es for Spanish, values-it for Italian, values-ru for Russian).
+Folder "values" has the default string values that are used if values cannot be found from other language folders (e.g. values-es for Spanish, values-it for Italian, values-ru for Russian).

 string.xml is in the Android string resource format: